Azure/simdem/demo_scripts/simdem/variables/script.md

 ```
 {
-    "TEST": "Hello from the SimDem project"
+    "TEST": "A local hello from the current working directory (where the simdem command was executed)"
 }
 ```

 Finally, a project may define an `env.local.json` file in the